Take Time to See the Light

 Maybe you have had this experience.
 You are driving somewhere and before you know it, you arrive – only you don’t remember getting there!
 While you were driving, your mind was on other things — you may have been making a grocery list, thinking about an argument that you had with your spouse last night, or planning a meeting coming up later in the day.
 Your body was physically present in the car, but your mind was elsewhere.

 This phenomenon can creep up in all areas of our lives.
-We may look like we are driving, cooking, working, or reading a story to our child, when really, we are living in the past, or the future, or in the next room.
+We may look like we are driving, cooking, working, or reading a story to our child, but really, we are living in the past, or the future, or in the next room.
 Sadly, when we do this, we miss out on the life that is happening right now, exactly where we are.

-The message for us is that we have to be present in our lives if we are going to make the most of the time we are given.
+The message here is that we have to be present in our lives if we are going to make the most of the time we are given.
 We have to notice what’s going on right here, right now.
 It’s only when we take the time to really see what’s going on around us that we can encounter God.
 When we live distracted and fragmented lives, we will have a hard time even catching a glimpse.

 In Psalm 46:10 we read, “Be still and know that I am God.”
 This Hanukkah and holiday season, let’s be still and appreciate the light that’s all around us.
 Let’s be fully present in the glorious moment that is now.
-As we take the time to really see each other, we may just catch a glimpse of God as well.
+And as we take the time to really see each other, we may just catch a glimpse of God as well.